euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 Existing Lightweight Solutions
 ------------------------------

-There are a number of plain (uncompressed) and compressed lightweight serialization formats for Numpy arrays that we can compare Bloscpack to.
-There are of course, also more heavyweight solutions, for example HDF5 however they do not qualify as lightweight solutions.
+There are a number of other plain (uncompressed) and compressed lightweight serialization formats for Numpy arrays that we can compare Bloscpack to.
+We specifically ignore more heavyweight solutions, such as HDF5, in this comparison.

 * NPY
 * NPZ